thehyve/metatree/docker/README.md

 ## Building and running images locally

-If you want to try these scripts locally, without having separate DNS records for Fairspace and Keycloak pointing to your machine, some additional steps are
+If you want to try these scripts locally, without having separate DNS records for Metatree and Keycloak pointing to your machine, some additional steps are
 required:

 1. Add hostnames to your `etc/hosts` file:
     ```
     127.0.0.1       keycloak
-    127.0.0.1       fairspace
+    127.0.0.1       metatree
     ```
 2. Add `extra_hosts` to the `fairspace-pluto` and `fairspace-saturn` services in `docker-compose.yml`:
     ```yaml